joelagnel/joelfernandes.org/_posts/2023-04-28-hazard-pointers.md

 1. Read-side performance: RCU typically offers better read-side performance than hazard pointers, as it does not require retries.
 Hazard pointers, on the other hand, may involve read-side retries due to concurrent modifications, which can slow down the read-side performance.
 2. Write-side performance: While hazard pointers generally provide better write-side performance than naive reference counting, they may still be slower than RCU.
 This is because hazard pointers require writers to check all hazard pointers before modifying an object, which can be time-consuming when there are many of them.
 Furthermore, traversal of per-thread data structures to scan for hazard pointers may result in cache contention when there are lots of readers storing hazard pointers.
 3. Memory footprint: Hazard pointers have a minimal memory footprint, as any object not currently protected by a hazard pointer can be immediately freed.
 RCU, on the other hand, may require a larger memory footprint due to its deferred reclamation mechanism.
-4. Data structure size: Hazard pointers don't require any additional members in the objects their pointing to.
-In contract, RCU typically requires an rcu_head structure representing it, and traditional reference counting mechanisms require an integer.
-This makes Hazard Pointers really useful for objects of small size.
-5. Grace period: RCU requires a grace period even when there are no readers, which can cause latency issues.
+4. Grace period: RCU requires a grace period even when there are no readers, which can cause latency issues.
 With hazard pointers, objects can be freed instantly as soon as they are no longer being used by any thread.
-6. Reclamation of memory: Hazard pointers allow for the immediate reclamation of any object not currently protected by a hazard pointer.
+5. Reclamation of memory: Hazard pointers allow for the immediate reclamation of any object not currently protected by a hazard pointer.
 This means that hazard pointers can be freed per-object while not freeing others.
 However, with RCU, reclamation is independent of specific objects and may require a larger memory footprint due to its deferred reclamation mechanism.
+SRCU can help some with that problem, as the readers that need to be waited on are per-object-type.
+However, Hazard pointers are per-object and not really per-object type so they are event better than SRCU for this point.
+Another big disadvantage of SRCU vs HP for this point is, SRCU has large memory footprint due to per-cpu counters, which hazard pointers does not.
+Imagine an srcu_struct for an object that’s just 20 bytes long but the system has 100 CPUs!

 ## **Implementation of Hazard Pointers**